NekohimeMusou/mw-destiny/roadmap.md

 - MASC
   - Would like to automate this with the combat tracker
   - For now, maybe just add a toggle you can check while it's your narration and uncheck afterward

+## QoL/Low Priority

-- Designate tokens as pilots instead of actors
+- More elegant way to designate tokens as pilots instead of actors